 Nikon remains one of the leaders in the global DSLR market.
 The growth of interchangeable lens cameras is due to users migrating from high-end smartphones to DSLR photography.
-At only $447 bundled with an 18-55 mm kit lens, the Nikon D3500 is probably the most popular beginner’s DSLR camera in the world.
+At only $447 bundled with an 18-55 mm kit lens, the Nikon D3500 is probably the most preferred camera for amateur photographers.

 But one lens is not enough.
 You might not even buy the bundled lens.
 If possible, go for the body and a lens of your choice.
-That is why I have done a deep dive into the best Nikon D3500 lenses, available at every price point.
+That is why I have done a deep dive into the external lenses for Nikon D3500, available at every price point.

-But before I begin with the list, I would want you to know a few things that you shall consider when buying a lens for Nikon D3500:
+But before I begin with the list, I would want you to know a few things that you should consider when buying a lens for Nikon D3500:

 - Compatibility: Nikon D3500 is a DX camera with an F-type mount.
 Always make sure that you are buying a lens with the same mount.